mercator-ocean/copernicus-marine-toolbox/README.md

   -h, --help     Show this message and exit.

 Commands:
-  describe  Print Copernicus Marine catalog as JSON. get       Download originally produced data files. login     Create a configuration file with your Copernicus Marine credentials. subset    Download subsets of datasets as NetCDF files or Zarr stores.
+  describe  Print Copernicus Marine catalogue as JSON. get       Download originally produced data files. login     Create a configuration file with your Copernicus Marine credentials. subset    Download subsets of datasets as NetCDF files or Zarr stores.